2015 Dietary Guidelines.

 Even the US government finally admits it…

-That’s good news, but what about the remaining fallacies surrounding saturated fats and heart disease?
+That’s good news, but what about the remaining fallacies still surrounding saturated fats and heart disease?

 Why are we still being told to reduce saturated fat?

 Flawed studies from the 1960’s and 70’s concluded that saturated fat causes heart disease.
 We all know the dogma.
-We all believe it.
-It’s deeply brainwashed into us, right?
+It’s deeply brainwashed into us.

-Over the years, many authors and doctors have told us it’s not true.
-In fact, one of the strengths of the Paleo Diet community is its willingness to look at the real science on saturated fats.
+Over the years, scientists, authors and doctors have told us it’s not true.
+In fact, one of the strengths of the Paleo Diet community is its willingness to look at the science on saturated fats.

-There’s plenty of research cited in high fat – low carb books and blogs!
+There’s plenty of research cited in higher fat – lower carb books and blogs!
 For one, Dr. Terry Wahls’s books on reversing her MS. (Listen to Terry on two of my Primal Diet – Modern health podcasts here and here).

-Spend some time with Mark Sisson, Jimmy Moore, Chris Masterjohn, author Denise Minger (here’s our podcast) and dozens more and you’ll see astounding studies and anecdotes of weight loss and health recovery when TRANS FATS and vegetable oils are eliminated, saturated fats are increased, and starchy carbs are removed.
+Spend some time with Mark Sisson, Jimmy Moore, author Denise Minger (here’s our podcast) and dozens more for astounding studies and anecdotes of weight loss and health recovery when TRANS FATS and vegetable oils are eliminated, saturated fats are increased, and starchy carbs reduced.